pg-gupta/projects/README.md

 The project loads location data from a set maintained by [Firebase](https://firebase.com).

-This sample loads its Firebase and GeoFire dependencies from Maven Central.
+This application loads its Firebase and GeoFire dependencies from Maven Central.
-If you modify and build GeoFire locally make sure to update to modify the gradle file to load GeoFire either directly or from your local maven repo.

 ### GeoFire — Realtime location queries with Firebase

 GeoFire is set of open-source libraries for JavaScript, Objective-C, and Java that allow you to store and query a set of keys based on their geographic location.
-At its heart, GeoFire simply stores locations with string keys.
+GeoFire stores locations with string keys.
 Its main benefit, however, is the possibility of retrieving only those keys within a given geographic area - all in realtime.

 GeoFire uses the Firebase database for data storage, allowing query results to be updated in realtime as they change.
-GeoFire selectively loads only the data near certain locations, keeping your applications light and responsive, even with extremely large datasets.
+GeoFire selectively loads only the data near certain locations, keeping the applications light and responsive, even with extremely large datasets.

-### Integrating GeoFire with your data
+### Integrating GeoFire with the data

 GeoFire is designed as a lightweight add-on to Firebase.
-To keep things simple, GeoFire stores data in its own format and its own location within your Firebase database.
-This allows your existing data format and security rules to remain unchanged while still providing you with an easy solution for geo queries.
+To keep things simple, GeoFire stores data in its own format and its own location within Firebase database.
+This allows the existing data format and security rules to remain unchanged while still providing  with an easy solution for geo queries.

 ## Screenshots of the application